corelight/zeek-long-connections/README.rst

 Bro conn log which users can assume only contains "complete" connections.

-The script will also generate a notice `LongConnection::found` when ever it discovers a long connection.
+The script will also generate a `LongConnection::found` notice whenever it discovers a long connection.